-\textbf{Acknowledgement:} The research of W.-K. Chen is partly supported by NSF grants DMS-16-42207 and DMS-17-52184, and Hong Kong Research Grants Council GRF-14302515.
+\textbf{Acknowledgement:} The authors thank the anonymous referee for providing many useful suggestions regarding the presentation of the paper.
+The research of W.-K. Chen is partly supported by NSF grants DMS-16-42207 and DMS-17-52184, and Hong Kong Research Grants Council GRF-14302515.
 He thanks the National Center for Theoretical Sciences and Academia Sinica in Taipei for the hospitality during his visit in June and July 2018, where part of the results and writings were completed.
 In addition, he is grateful to Lenka Zdeborov\'{a} for many illuminating discussions.
 The research of G. Lerman is partially supported by NSF grants DMS-14-18386 and DMS-18-21266.